 Shooting Stars is an initiative of Netball WA and Glass Jar Australia, which uses netball and other tools as the vehicles to drive greater engagement and attendance at school of young Aboriginal girls living in WA’s remote communities and regional towns.

 In conjunction with the Department of Prime Minister and Cabinet, the our program was established in 2014, as part of the Indigenous Advancement Strategy, with a successful pilot program in Halls Creek.

-Shooting Stars works collaboratively with the local community, schools and service providers to affect genuine change in the lives of more than 350 Aboriginal and Torres Strait Islander girls across eight sites, namely; Carnarvon, Derby, Halls Creek, Leonora, Meekatharra, Mullewa, Narrogin and Wiluna.
+Shooting Stars works collaboratively with the local community, schools and service providers to affect genuine change in the lives of more than 350 Aboriginal and Torres Strait Islander girls across eight sites, namely; Carnarvon, Derby, Halls Creek, Leonora, Meekatharra, Mullewa, and Narrogin.
 We have a goal to work with 20 schools by the end of 2021.